oddxends/altas-move/README.md

 ## The one idea that makes it click

-**Left and right changes which chord.
+**Matrix pads Left and right changes which chord.
 Up and down changes how thick it is.**

 Every page is eight columns by four rows.
 Columns are the chords — I, ii, iii, IV and so on.
 Rows are how much you're stacking on top: a plain triad at the